Spread Betting Shares UK – Open an Account Today

-All you need to do here is provide some personal information and contact details.
-All in all, accounts should take no more than a few minutes to open at Capital.com.
+All you need to do in this step is provide some personal information and contact details.
+All in all, a spread betting shares account should take no more than a few minutes to open.

 Step 2: Upload ID

 You will now be prompted to provide a copy of your government-issued ID (passport or driving license).
-This is part of the KYC (Know Your Customer) process demanded by the FCA.
+This is part of the KYC (Know Your Customer) process demanded by the Financial Conduct Authority.

 Step 3: Deposit Funds

-To access the live spread betting shares market - you will need to deposit some funds into your Capital.com account.
+To access the live spread betting shares market – you will need to deposit some funds into your spread betting shares account.
 You can use a debit/credit card or e-wallet to fund your account instantly.
-When using the aforementioned payment types - the minimum deposit is just £20.
+When using the aforementioned payment types – the minimum deposit is just £20.

 Step 4: Search for Shares